SmithVyne/phaser3-Runner-Game/README.md

             ====== Tip ======

-            Try to get as much stars as you can
+            Try to get as many stars as you can

   ## Scoring